Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Introduction

 While kagome insulators are traditionally sought as potential hosts of quantum spin liquid states and laboratories for highly frustrated magnetism \cite{freedman2010site,wulferding2010interplay,han2012refining,fu2015evidence,han2012fractionalized}, kagome metals are equally interesting due to their potential to host topologically nontrivial electronic states interwoven with local electronic symmetry breaking.
 At a single-orbital tight binding level, the kagome structural motif naturally gives rise to an electronic structure with Dirac points and a flat band that together provide the potential for an interplay between topologically nontrivial surface states and substantial electron correlation effects.
 A wide array of instabilities have been predicted, ranging from bond density wave order \cite{PhysRevB.87.115135,PhysRevLett.97.147202}, charge fractionalization \cite{PhysRevB.81.235115, PhysRevB.83.165118}, spin liquid states \cite{yan2011spin}, charge density waves (CDW) \cite{PhysRevB.80.113102} and superconductivity \cite{PhysRevB.87.115135,ko2009doped}.

 The electron filling within the kagome framework controls the formation of a wide variety of predicted electronic instabilities.
 For band fillings near $5/4$ electrons per band \cite{PhysRevB.87.115135,PhysRevB.85.144402,PhysRevLett.110.126405,barros2014exotic,feng2021chiral}, a Van Hove singularity is formed at the Fermi level due to the presence of saddle points along the zone edge.
 Excitations between these saddle points can lead to CDW order, and, in some limits, unconventional superconductivity.
 The recently discovered class of \textit{A}V$_3$Sb$_5$ (\textit{A}: K, Rb Cs) kagome metals \cite{ortiz2019new} are potential realizations of this physical mechanism with each member exhibiting thermodynamic anomalies associated with CDW order \cite{yuxiaoKVS, zeljkovicCsV3Sb5, ortizCsV3Sb5, ortiz2020superconductivity, liang2021three, chen2021roton} followed by the onset of superconductivity at lower temperatures \cite{ortizCsV3Sb5, ortiz2020superconductivity, RbV3Sb5SC}.
+While there are multiple gaps identified with both evidence of $s$-wave pairing \cite{mu2021s} and evidence of nodal quasiparticles \cite{zhao2021nodal}, the interplay between superconductivity and the CDW state can in principle lead to unconventional behavior even in a fully gapped superconducting state \cite{gu2021gapless}.